 When pets are diagnosed with conditions or illnesses, diets formulated to support nutritional health can prove beneficial as part of their treatment.
 Prescription diets can benefit patients with food allergies, diabetes, liver disease, bladder and kidney disease, and many other conditions.
 At Shaker Heights Animal Hospital we carry prescription diets from Hill’s, Royal Canin and Purina.
 If we do not have the diet your pet requires in stock we would be more than happy to order it for you.

 Along with general practice there are many specialties within the veterinary field.
-To best fulfill the needs of your pet, the veterinarians at Shaker Heights Animal Hospital can refer patients to specialists for CT scans and MRIs, orthopedic surgery, dermatology, ophthalmology and emergency care.
+To best fulfill the needs of your pet, Dr. Welsh and Dr. Kwon can refer patients to specialists for CT scans and MRIs, orthopedic surgery, dermatology, ophthalmology and emergency care.
+Our team has a close working relationship with the local specialty hospitals and providers.